Manage cards for your business

 Update a card

-For each active card issued for your team, you can update its label displayed in the app, the merchant categories and countries available for spending, the spending limits, merchant-level controls and spending period, and the accounts the card is linked to.
+For each active card issued for your business, you can update its label displayed in the app, the merchant categories and countries available for spending, the spending limits, merchant-level controls and spending period, and the accounts the card is linked to.
 You can update a single parameter or multiple parameters at once.

 To reset the categories to default or erase a spending limit, provide null as the value for the respective parameter.